-The collective impact between businesses and people that work toward preserving energy and resources benefits the public while having a positive impact on businesses that contribute materially to conservation efforts.
+The benefits of this are manifold: the collective impact of corporates and individuals that work toward preserving energy and resources benefits the public.
+It positively impacts businesses that contribute materially to conservation efforts.

 Reducing energy, waste and costs has obvious benefits for companies.
-Taking a conservationist perspective allows companies new opportunities to promote innovative and creative ways of doing things that save energy for their stakeholders.
+Taking a conservationist perspective allows companies new opportunities to promote innovative and creative ways of saving energy for their stakeholders.
 Corporations may also find that the cost savings they realize from their conservation efforts may afford them opportunities to expand to new markets, boost them above the competition, and perhaps, even get ahead of future regulatory issues.

 The progression of conservationist efforts also benefits companies because it attracts like-minded people to them, such as employees, shareholders and customers.
-Most companies also find that their efforts improve the public’s view of their companies, which has a direct positive impact on their bottom line.
+Most companies also find that their efforts improve the public’s view of their companies, which directly impacts their bottom line.

 Factoring Corporate Governance Combined With Sustainability Efforts

 Corporate governance is a structure that boards and senior managers rely on to help them manage the company responsibly and according to sound ethics and accountability.
 The principles of corporate governance are based on transparency, accountability, responsibility and fairness.

 Those four principles are also inherently related to the company’s corporate social responsibility.
 The relationship between good corporate governance and social responsibility helps corporations keep things in good balance.
 It also supports the company’s efforts to develop control mechanisms, increasing shareholder value and improving satisfaction among shareholders and stakeholders.

 Pulling Together Final Thoughts on Corporate Governance and Sustainability